pmcvtm/presentations/slides/min-maxing-minimal-apis/readme.md

 🐡 Our Requirements 🦈

-- Well- and self- documented
+- well- and self- documented
-- Secure and validated endpoints
+- secure and validated endpoints
-- Open for expansion and extension
+- open for expansion and extension

 Note: